Drug Offences

 5 Main Types of Drug Offences

 If you are found to have any Schedule I, II, or III substance, you may be charged with possession.
 In other words, simply the act of having the substance in your home, car, pocket, etc. can be a crime, whether you have used it or not.
-This most commonly refers to cocaine, LSD, morphine, heroine, oxycodone, and “magic mushrooms”.
+This most commonly refers to cases involving cocaine, LSD, morphine, heroine, oxycodone, and “magic mushrooms”.

 2. Possessing a drug/controlled substance for the purpose of trafficking